learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 ## Defining a K-fold Cross Validation Methodology

 Now that your have a complete holdout test set, write a function that takes in the remaining data and performs k-folds cross validation given a model object.

-Be sure your function returns performance metrics regarding the training and validation sets.
+> Note: Think about how you will analyze the output of your models in order to select an optimal model.
+This may involve graphs, although alternative approaches are certainly feasible.

 ```python